Sriramr0598/mini-codes/README.md

-Just some mini-games using python
+Just some mini-games using python.
+Enjoy!!